mikeedwards83/Glass.Mapper/NugetDefinitions/readme.txt

 //TODO: CHECK THE FOLLOWING!!!

-* Does you project contain a reference to Glass.Mapper.Sc.dll?
+* Does your project contain a reference to Glass.Mapper.Sc.dll?
 If this reference is missing Glass was unable to find the Sitecore.Kernel.dll reference in your project.
 Add a reference to Sitecore.Kernel.dll and re-install the Glass.Mapper.Sc nuget package.
-*  Does you project contain a reference to Glass.Mapper.Sc,Mvc.dll?
+*  Does your project contain a reference to Glass.Mapper.Sc,Mvc.dll?
 If this reference is missing Glass was unable to find the System.Web.Mvc.dll reference in your project.
 Add a reference to System.Web.Mvc.dll and re-install the Glass.Mapper.Sc nuget package.
 You only need to do this if you want MVC support with Glass.*